-Online instruction has the same course objectives as in class instruction.
+The asynchronous format allows students to complete scheduled activities online, individually and during their own time.
 However, because the student is engaged in asynchronous learning, there are more activities to ensure student engagement.
-Discussion board and other Blackboard driven assignments are used to ensure that student is engaged in a similar fashion to an inclass experience.
+Discussion boards and other Blackboard-driven assignments are used to ensure that student is engaged in a similar fashion to an in-class experience.
 Thus there are added activities to gauge the student participation in the learning process.
-Unlike the classroom environment where the professor can visually observe the learning and attendance of student, the distance learning professor must include content that ensures the engagement of the student in the learning process.
-For many students, the distance learning experience is more work intensive because the in classroom experience allows both active and passive participation.
+Unlike the classroom environment where the professor can visually observe the learning and attendance of students, the distance learning professor must include content that ensures the engagement of the student in the learning process.
+For many students, the distance learning experience is more work-intensive because the in-classroom experience allows both active and passive participation.
 The online experience requires the demonstration of active engagement on a weekly basis.